-- Uniform checklist across all cases with focus on fostering the relationship, gathering the information, providing information, helping the patient make decisions, and supporting emotions - e.
+- a.
+Uniform checklist across all cases with focus on fostering the relationship, gathering the information, providing information, helping the patient make decisions, and supporting emotions. - i.
+Note: there will be modifications for pediatric cases and telephone encounters - e.
 Must pass each category (Integrated clinical encounter AND Communication and Interpersonal Skills) across all 6 cases - i.
-Minimum passing score 75%
+Minimum passing score 75% f.
+Remediation

 - i.
 If a passing score in either category or both is not achieved, the student will be required to repeat all stations of the examination. - ii.
 If a passing score on either category or both is not achieved on the second attempt, the student will be referred to Grading and Promotions. - g.
-Successful completion of remediation is required to begin Year 4 coursework. - h.
-COMPLETION of YEAR 3 is highly encouraged before taking USMLE STEP 2 CS. - Please note that missing time to take Step 2 CS during Block 3 will result in an unexcused absence.
-Please see the attendance policy on page 2.
-Unexcused absences may result in disciplinary action, potentially requiring a student to repeat a clinical block or rotation.
+Successful completion of remediation is required to begin Year 4 coursework.